GetStream/stream-cli/README.md

 # 🎩 Fun Facts

 Interested in using the calling the CLI from a script?
 You can do that!
 Many of the commands accept a `raw` argument as a `boolean`.
-Just pass the following along to the CLI and you'll be able to get a full representation of the response data behind call:
+Just pass the following along to the CLI and you'll get back a full representation of the response (in a raw data format such as JSON):

 ```sh-session
 $ stream command:COMMAND --arg1 "foo" --arg2 "bar" --raw